Cranberry Coffee Cake with Pecan Streusel

 At least I’ve gotten around to making some holiday inspired breakfast treats.
 I made gingerbread waffles on my son’s 16th birthday last week, which I’ll be sharing with you next week

-And of course I baked the lovely Cranberry Orange Coffee Cake with Pecan Streusel that you see before you. 🙂
+And of course I baked the lovely Cranberry Coffee Cake with Pecan Streusel that you see before you. 🙂

-The cranberry orange combination is one of my absolute favorite around the holidays.
+I love making my pumpkin coffee cake this time of year, but the cranberry orange combination is one of my absolute favorite around the holidays.